github-education-resources/GitHubGraduation-2021/_data/sashank06/sashank06.md

 ---
 name: Sashank Santhanam
 institution: UNC Charlotte
-quote: Your limitation is only your imagination
+quote: Your limitation is only your imagination.
 github_user: sashank06
 ---